 School of Education Policy

-“Break points,” which are the grade point averages (GPAs) corresponding to each of these categories, are determined for each graduating class in each school and college at the end of the seventh (penultimate) semester.
+“Break points,” which are the cumulative grade point averages (GPAs) corresponding to each of these categories, are determined for each graduating class at the end of the seventh (penultimate) semester.

 Students who advance their GPAs beyond a break point during their final semester will be awarded degrees with the corresponding higher Latin honor.
 Students whose academic performance during the final semester causes their GPA to fall below a break point will retain the Latin honors as originally determined after seven semesters.
 In no case will students be awarded Latin honors for GPAs below 3.0.